How To Clean Car Pedals and Footrest? Quick and Easy Way

 What Materials Do You Need?

-To properly clean the gas pedals, you’re going to need the following:
+To properly clean the gas pedals, you will need the following:

 - Few microfiber towels